A person giving a shoulder massage to a child on a bed in a warmly lit room, with a cabinet and a small rack in the background.

 What Is Osteopathic Medicine?
 What is OMT?

 DOs have extra training in Osteopathic Manipulative Treatment (OMT), which is a way to use the hands to diagnose illness, injury, and encourage the body’s natural tendency toward self-healing.
-DOs who practice OMT have a highly trained sense of touch to feel subtle changes in tension and tissue quality throughout the whole body.
+Most DOs don’t practice OMT, but those who do have a highly trained sense of touch to feel subtle changes in tension and tissue quality throughout the whole body.

-OMT can help patients with asthma, sinus infections, respiratory infections, migraines, infant feeding trouble, depression/anxiety, and more.
+OMT can help patients with asthma, sinus infections, respiratory infections, migraines, infant feeding trouble, depression/anxiety, chronic disease management, end of life care, and more.
 OMT can also be used to prevent disease by optimizing balance and health of the fascia.

 What OMT isn’t:

 Osteopathic Manipulative Treatment (OMT) often gets confused with chiropractic, craniosacral therapy, or physical therapy.
 There are many ways these philosophies and practices overlap.
-I have deep respect for practitioners from all backgrounds, and firmly believe knowledge is not limited to one kind of education over another.
+I have deep respect for practitioners from all backgrounds, and believe knowledge and presence is not limited to one kind of education over another.

-What I bring, that I believe is unique, is the full-scope of a physician.
+What I bring, that I believe is unique, is the full-scope of a physician and a commitment to humility.
 I have education in anatomy, physiology, surgery, obstetrics, pathology, epidemiology, public health, human development, and bring this broad perspective when I consider you as an individual.
-Perhaps most importantly, I have a deep well of experience caring for people in all stages and walks of life.
+The more I learn, the more I realize I don’t, and can’t understand.
+Importantly, I have a deep well of experience caring for people in many stages and walks of life.
 I have developed an intuitive sense of how the body functions, and the consequences of dysfunction.
-I have helped babies come into the world and have been with people as they breathe their last breaths.
-I have witnessed deep suffering and expansive joy.
-I feel these experiences powerfully impact the care I provide.

 How Can Osteopathy Help Me?

-As an example - I often use OMT to help people with upper respiratory infections.
+I often use OMT to help people with upper respiratory infections.
 During a respiratory infection (like pneumonia or bronchitis) there is congestion in the lymphatic system, there is asymmetry in the ribs, there is a mismatch between sympathetic and parasympathetic inputs to the body.
 Through OMT we can optimize your body’s symmetry, balance, circulatory function, and use the body’s ability to heal itself to prevent progression of the infection.
+If you are on antibiotics or breathing treatments, OMT can help your body access and use the medications more effectively.

-We also live in a world full of chronic stress and unrealistic pressures.
+We live in a world full of chronic stress and unrealistic pressures.
 We are always on the go - always feeling behind.
 OMT is a way to help support your nervous system relax and find balance, supporting you as you find your path to groundedness.
+This kind of treatment would include osteopathy in the cranial field, which is where I place my hands on your skull to gently manipulate the fluids around your cranium, thereby balancing your nervous system.

 Massage therapy room with a massage table, wooden desk, and chairs, decorated with plants and framed pictures on the wall.